adrianabreu/SIMDE-Docs/source/en/menu-configurar.md

 This menu contains some useful options in order to design a VLIW code:

-* Create New VLIW Code*D162K9: Use this menu item to create a blank VLIW code.
+* Create New VLIW Code: Use this menu item to create a blank VLIW code.
-* Load VLIW Code...*D162L0: Use this menu item to load a VLIW code from a file.
+* Load VLIW Code...: Use this menu item to load a VLIW code from a file.

 ## Options